selmux/ICS-Security/README.md

 A list of filters/keywords to find ICS devices in search engines

-4- Metasploit Modules for ICS (Soon)
+4- Metasploit Modules for ICS

-5- ICS exploits and files in Exploit database (Soon)
+5- ICS exploits and files in Exploit database

 6- Wireshark filters for ICS protocols